 What common expenses can financing help me cover?

-- Technology.
-You can’t have a marketing firm without computers with enough space for large video and design projects — plus all those yearly software fees.
+Technology.
+You can’t have a marketing firm without computers that have enough memory for large video and design projects — and aside from the actual cost of the physical equipment, you’ll need to cover yearly software fees.
 Work phones might also be a necessity.
 A standard business term loan or even an equipment loan can help you cover your tech costs.

-- Design costs.
+Design costs.
 Design is crucial to making a marketing campaign a success.
-Your business can use a loan to cover the cost of software, hiring graphic designers or video editors and anything else you need to make sure your campaign looks its best.
+Your business can use a loan to cover the cost of software, hiring graphic designers or freelance video editors, and anything else you need to make sure your campaign looks its best.

-- Office space.
-You might want to look into a real estate loan if you’re interested in buying an office space — or just get a term loan to cover the down payment on a new lease.
+Office space.
+You might want to look into a real estate loan if you’re interested in buying an office space — or just get a term loan to cover the down payment on a rented space.